dwjoyce/pythonbook/Print that out!.rst

 Printing messages
 -----------------

 Dealing with numbers all the time is very useful, but it is bit limiting.
-Dealing with messages containing text is very easy, but subtely different.
+Dealing with messages containing text is very easy, but subtly different.

 To deal with text, we need to enclose the words with quotation marks, just like in the first book of the Bible: